 5. Hand Cut-Outs:

 This is a cool trick to try that also helps your child get trained in cutting along curvy edges.
 Help him trace his hand on a sheet of paper and then cut it out following the outline.
-These can then serve as bookmarks or other card decorative pieces for future use.
+These can then serve as bookmarks or other card decorations for future use.
 See your kid goes bonkers with this easy paper cut out art activity.

 6. Popsicle Puppets: